- Prevents nuts and bolts from loosening with vibration

 - Helps keep production equipment up and running

-3M™ Scotch-Weld™ Threadlocker TL22 provides vibration, corrosion and shock resistance for fasteners in assembled form.
-Our purple, low removal torque anaerobic adhesive is dispensed as a one-component, medium viscosity product.
+3M™ Scotch-Weld™ Threadlocker TL71 provides vibration, corrosion and shock resistance for fasteners in assembled form.
+Our red, high removal torque anaerobic adhesive is dispensed as a one-component, low viscosity product.
 This long open time anaerobic adhesive cures quickly in the absence of air when parts are assembled.

 Fills and seals threads completely to help stop corrosion, rust and leaks